XVII Corps (Union army): Atlanta Campaign

 In 1864 General McPherson assumed command of the Army of the Tennessee and for a short time no officer was appointed to command the corps.
-Eventually Major General Francis P. Blair, Jr. took command.
+Eventually Major General Francis P. Blair Jr. took command.
 Sherman transferred the rest of the corps to Georgia to take part in the Atlanta campaign.
 Only the 3rd and 4th Divisions took part in the campaign and these divisions missed much of the early battles but played a major role in the Battle of Kennesaw Mountain and the Battle of Atlanta.
 The 3rd Division under Mortimer D. Leggett had a particularly hard fight on Bald Hill.
 Bald Hill would be renamed Leggett's Hill in honor of the division commander.
 After the fall of Atlanta, General Blair took a leave of absence from the army and General Thomas E. G. Ransom commanded the XVII Corps.
 When Ransom died of exposure during the pursuit of John Bell Hood's army Blair returned shortly after to command of the corps.

 March to the Sea and the Carolinas

 Blair led the corps during the March to the Sea and took part in the capture of Savannah, Georgia.
+The corps consisted of three divisions; First Division (formerly Fourth Division, XVI Corps) under Joseph A. Mower, Second Division (formerly Third) under Leggett, and Third (formerly Fourth) under Giles Smith.
 The XVII Corps fought exclusively in the Battle of Salkehatchie River, where two of Blair's brigade defeated a Confederate force attempting to block Sherman's crossing of the river.
 Blair and the corps were present at the Battle of Bentonville but did not take an active part in the fighting.